gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Potential breaking changes

-### Changes to handling of project dependencies from project that does not use the Java plugin to a project that does
+### Changes to handling of project dependencies from a project that does not use the Java plugin to a project that does

 When a project that does not use the Java plugin has a project dependency on a project that uses the Java plugin, either directly or indirectly via another plugin, then the `runtimeElements` configuration of the target project will be selected.
 Previous versions of Gradle would select the `default` configuration in this case.